qwriter/dwave-networkx/docs/reference/algorithms/packing.rst

    :align: center
    :scale: 40 %

-   Independent sets for a Chimera unit cell: the nodes of both the blue set of vertices (the horizontal tile of the Chimera unit cell) and the red set (vertical tile) are independent sets of the graph; that is, no blue node is adjacent to another blue node and likewise for red nodes.
+   Independent sets for a :term:`Chimera` unit cell: the nodes of both the blue set of vertices (the horizontal tile of the Chimera unit cell) and the red set (vertical tile) are independent sets of the graph; that is, no blue node is adjacent to another blue node and likewise for red nodes.